 7. Your Name

 Last but by no means least is your name.
-It is one of the most important aspects of a proposal.
+It is an important and yet ignored element in an Upwork proposal.
 I always end my note with my full name so they can Google about me to know more.

 Often I have seen clients visit my blog and read my about page before making that decision to hire me.
-Often client also land on my Investment blog and check out my views about investing in India.
+Often the client also lands on my Investment blog and check out my views about investing in India.